dsilveri0/autotyper/README.md

 	autotyper "text you want to type"

-You can also run "autotype --help" for help.
+You can also run the following command to get a help:

+	autotyper --help